String types (#9 - #10 and #33 - #36)¶

-After the code "9" that indicates that a UTF-8 string follows, the number of bytes needed to code the string is provided with a 32-bit int (using the endianness).
+After the code "9" that indicates that a UTF-8 string follows, the number of bytes needed to code the string is provided with a 32-bit int (using big-endian encoding).
 This int is itself not preceded by a byte indicating it is an int.
 An ASCII string "Hello" is therefore coded as follows:

 | 9 | 0 | 0 | 0 | 5 | H | e | l | l | o |